top of page

 The applicant must complete all fields fully and correctly, initial each agreement, and sign the form.
 Note: All fields are required unless otherwise indicated.

-Effective June 1, 2024, the mailing address for the Lifeline Support Center is:
+Effective April 30, 2025, the mailing address for paper applications is:

 Lifeline Support Center